pokitoz/ansible-docker/README.md

 Get the list of IP in the network to connect to.

 Build the Ansible Docker
--  `docker build -t test:latest -f Dockerfile .`
+-  `docker build -t test:latest -f DockerfileAnsible .`
 -  `docker run -it --rm -v $PWD:$PWD --workdir $PWD -v ~/.ssh:/root/.ssh test:latest`